 Oil crash in Angola in Numbers

-- Global public spend had to be reduced in similar percentage;
+- Global public spending had to be reduced by a similar percentage;

 - National currency, Kwanza devaluated 30% this year in the formal market;